SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <td style="text-align: left">fwUpdateResetMechanism</td>
 <td style="text-align: left">String</td>
 <td style="text-align: left">Indicates the mechanism used to reset the firmware update state machine.
 Can be either "PACKAGE" or "PACKAGE_URI".
-And as per the given option, the LWM2M agent either writes an empty string to package URI resource or sets the package resource to NULL (‘\0’)</td>
+And as per the given option, the LWM2M agent either writes an empty string to package URI resource or sets the package resource to NULL (‘\0’).
+In the case where this field is not used then the default reset state machine mechanism is used where for PUSH reset is done via package resource and for PULL reset is done via package URI.</td>
 </tr>
 <tr>
 <td style="text-align: left">fwUpdateURL</td>